HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;I9a CBO updates the status of the referral to completed, and includes information on what was completed

 <p style="margin: 0 0 10px 50px; width: 95%;">
 Similar to 11.
-However, here this is done on the CBO FHIR server, so the CP will receive a subscription notification of actions on the CBO FHIR server.
+However, here this is done on the CBO's FHIR server, so the CP will receive a subscription notification of actions on the CBO's FHIR server.
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;I10 Optional: CP communicates with the patient via their application to close loop on service(s) delivered by the CBO